Friday, July 30, 2010

 From: Bedford, MA (near Lexington and Concord)

-arch background: protein folding in E. coli, genetic responses to estrogen in zebrafish development, the integrin VCAM-1 in immunity, HDACs in Tetrahymena
+Research background: protein folding in E. coli, genetic responses to estrogen in zebrafish development, the integrin VCAM-1 in immunity, HDACs in Tetrahymena

 Research interests: developmental biology